Are you ready to keep your communication local?

 Additional Webex data centers are ready to serve Canadian customers

 Cisco is committed to the protection and privacy of our customers’ data.
 Knowing that some Webex customers in Canada have sensitivity to data residency and need additional flexibility to host data locally, multiple data centers are now active in Canada.
-As previously announced Webex has three data centers in Canada that perform Webex functions and secure your valuable information.
+As previously announced there are three new Webex data centers in Canada that perform Webex functions and secure your valuable information.
 The Vancouver data center provides Webex calling features with compliance to Canada’s federal PIPEDA (Personal Information Protection and Electronic Documents Act) legislation, and the data centers in Toronto and Montreal are now live and available for Webex customers who want to host the full Webex Meetings stack in-country.

 Webex data centers keep your data local